developmentseed/unicef-school-docs/app/posts/s1-methodology/1-0-methodology/1-0-3-Sat-Xception-school-classifiern/index.md

 #### Sat-Xception

 To quickly train the school classifier, we create a deep learning python package called `Sat-Xception`.
-It is a deep learning package that utilizes pre-trained models from [ImageNet](https://en.wikipedia.org/wiki/ImageNet).
-It is currently private but will soon be open sourced. **It currently private and we will make it open sourced soon**.
-The package is designed to quickly install, transfer-learn and fine-tune image classifiers with the built-in pre-trained models, which can be used to train other classifiers rather than the school classifier.
+It is a deep learning package that utilizes pre-trained models from [ImageNet](https://en.wikipedia.org/wiki/ImageNet). **It currently private and we will make it open sourced soon**.
 [Xception](https://arxiv.org/abs/1610.02357) and [MobileNetV2](http://keras.io/applications/) were two pre-trained models built-in in the package.
+The package is designed to quickly install, transfer-learn and fine-tune image classifiers with the built-in pre-trained models, which can be used to train other classifiers rather than just school classifier in this case.
 They were written by [Keras](http://keras.io/), a high-level python package that can allow users to quickly reconstruct neural networks Google's [Tensorflow](https://www.tensorflow.org) was used as backend.

 <figure class="align-center">
 <img src="/assets/graphics/content/methodology/DCNNs.jpeg" alt="Put unmapped schools on the map with machine learning" />